- Concessionary ticket users will no longer receive a receipt for their journey from 20th.

 It is hoped the onboarding time for those using a National Entitlement Card will be reduced throughout each route, in turn saving a few important seconds at each stop.
 The move will also reduce the amount of paper used and litter seen onboard bus services.

-The change is taking place thanks to new software installed across the network which allows bus operators to log each journey digitally and is being brought in with agreement and endorsement from Transport Scotland.
+The change is taking place thanks to a new software installed across the network which allows bus operators to log each journey digitally.
+Transport Scotland confirmed there is no legislative requirement to issue a paper ticket for concessions.

 It won’t affect how customers travel using their National Entitlement Card, the only difference will be that they will no longer receive a receipt.
 All customers will still be required to inform the driver of their destination when they board to allow accurate recording of this information.